| |

 SQUARE FOOT OUTDOOR STEM PROJECT SET UP

-This square-foot outdoor STEM project is a great activity for parents, teachers, or older kids to get involved with too especially if you need to supervise the use of scissors.
-Help your kids measure and cut the amount of string needed to create your backyard jungle project.
+This square-foot outdoor STEM project is a great activity for parents, teachers, or older kids to get involved with, too, especially if you need to supervise the use of scissors.
+Help your kids measure and cut the string needed to create your backyard jungle project.

-Decide how you want to set it up and whether you want to simply place the string on the ground or if you want to try out some creative engineering!
+Decide how you want to set it up, whether you want to simply place the string on the ground or try out some creative engineering!

 Get down!
-Yes, you need to get down on your belly to really see what’s down there.
+It would be best to get down on your belly to see what’s down there.
 Grab a magnifying glass and check it all out.
-You can push the grass aside if necessary to see what’s below the surface.
+If necessary, push the grass aside to see what’s below the surface.

 Pin